SeanParade/Sem5Notes/NENotes/COMP3074 Mobile App Development/lectures/lecture11.md

 - keeping in mind the size of most phones
 - for doodle app: how to select colors to use (SeekBars?)
 - menu options should be intuitively clear
+- consistency : for color and brush size, the sliding bar is used to select